George Washington West

-George Washington West (1851–1926) was a Texas rancher.
+George Washington West (March 10, 1851 – February 16, 1926) was an American rancher.
 He was one of the first cattlemen to drive longhorns to the Kansas railhead.
-He was reported to have commanded one of the longest recorded cattle drives, which started at Lavaca County and ended at the Canadian border.
-He founded the towns of George West, Texas, and Kittie, Texas. both in Live Oak County.
+He was reported to have commanded one of the longest recorded cattle drives, which started at Lavaca County, Texas and ended at the Canadian border.
+He founded the towns of George West, and Kittie.